 - Learn the basics of hiking by obtaining books pertinent to on hiking/backpacking that discuss what to wear and/or bring.
 Some suggestions include:

-- Camping – There are numerous places to camp along the NCT ranging from primitive backcountry campsites to more developed campgrounds to rustic log shelters.
+- Camping: There are numerous places to camp along the NCT ranging from primitive backcountry campsites to more developed campgrounds to rustic log shelters.
 There are also many places where overnight camping is not allowed.
 This policy is dictated by the landowner / land manager.
 Be sure to check on the rules and regulations for the particular trail section your are interested in.
+When dispersed or backcountry camping, check ahead with the landowner / land manager to see if a fire permit or backcountry camping permit is required, any seasonal camping restrictions, or fire bans.
+The general rule of dispersed camping is to be a minimum of at least 100-200 feet away from any road, trail or water source.
 Visit our ArcGIS Online map and click on particular sections of trail to see if camping is allowed on that section.

 Navigating the NCT:

 The NCTA has developed a series of maps and materials to help you plan and navigate your hikes.
 Visit our Map & Trail Data page to learn more.
 Be sure to check our Trail Alerts page before heading out on a hike for potential closures or re-routes.
 Always take navigational tools with you on your hikes – maps, compass, and GPS data.
 While the Trail is marked, do not expect perfect conditions.
 Realize trees can be down, trail can be overgrown, and markings can be missed.
 Do not expect cell phone service as much of the Trail is remote.

 - The NCT is primarily marked with blue paint blazes on trees / posts and by Carsonite posts that display the official trail emblem and a regulatory strip that defines allowable uses.

 - Side trails are typically marked with white paint blazes.